peterjobes/jekyll-now/_posts/2019-07-23-tested-on-the-fells.md

 Visibility became worse and the wind and precipitation started to batter me.
 I ticked off Maiden Moor and High Spy, with a little help from a trusty OS Map and compass to make sure I was on course, before dropping down to Dale Head Tarn.

 It was here that things started to get interesting.
 The deluges of the past few days had made it hard to tell where the tarn started and ended.
-It's fringes were clag and puddles and it was hard to navigate.
+It's fringes were clag and puddles and navigating was tough.
 There's a straightforward path from the tarn to the summit but try as I might I couldn't find it.
-It seems my paper map has the path to the south of the tarn while it's actually to the north.
+It seems my paper map has a prominent path to the south of the tarn while it's actually to the north.

 >There's a straightforward path from the tarn to the summit but try as I might I couldn't find it.